 A) Employers, or really anyone who has employees are required to file form 941 to report their quarterly taxes, which includes Social Security, Medicaid, and federal income taxes.
 This is required even if there are quarters in which you did not have any employees.

-- Form 940 does not apply to business who don't have any employees
+A) Form 940 is filed annually, while Form 941 is filed quarterly.
+Also, Form 940 does not apply to business who don't have any employees

 A) If you sold your business before filing form 941, both you and the new owner must each file a separate form 941, which must be filed quarterly.